YellowMinionPlannet/Notes/Udemy_DSA_AndreiNeagoie.md

 }
 ```

-There are types of binary tree, one type is called **perfect binary tree**, which means each node in this tree has exact 2 children.
+There are types of binary tree, one type is called **full binary tree**, which means each node in this tree has exact 0 or 2 children.

+**Perfect Binary Tree** could be a **Full Binary Tree** that have mirored left subtree and right tree.
 And Perfect Binary Tree would have some pattern like:
 1. Total number of nodes from each level always double when we move down to the tree
 2. Total number of a level always equals to all the level up nodes' total + 1.
     - for example, on the third level of Perfect Binary Tree, there would be 4 nodes, and that number equals to first level and second level's nodes count plus one. which is 2 + 1 + 1.